 - stresses the vital interest of the European Union's regions in the competitiveness of shipping, shipbuilding, and port industries.
-The development of shipping routes is indispensable, given the geographical circumstances, Europe's heavily export-based economy, and the increase in traffic volumes.
+The development of inland waterway and shipping routes is indispensable, given the geographical circumstances, Europe's heavily export-based economy, and the increase in traffic volumes.
 The transfer of land-based traffic to sea routes offers part of the solution to the rise in traffic levels.
 In addition, a European maritime policy needs to create circumstances that ensure fair opportunities for economic players in European shipping, shipbuilding and port industries.
-At the same time, not only must there be clear, binding safety regulations governing globalised sea traffic and safety at sea, but these regulations must also be enforced; - 1.13 notes that Europe has a strategic advantage to gain by retaining a competitive commercial fleet and a thriving shipbuilding industry; this would require developing an active industrial policy based on innovation, research and scientific knowledge; - 1.14 points out the need to avoid the current concentration on a few large ports, as they are, on the one hand, overstretched, and, on the other, particularly vulnerable to the risk of shipping accidents or terrorist attacks due to their pivotal role; - 1.15 stresses that the infrastructure for repairing and maintaining ships must be developed in European ports and the safety standards raised, in order to help strengthen this sector; - 1.16 suggests that thought be given to ways of disposing of shipping waste in an environmentally sensitive manner such as the introduction of a specific port tax;
+At the same time, not only must there be clear, binding safety regulations governing globalised sea traffic and safety at sea, but these regulations must also be enforced; - notes that Europe has a strategic advantage to gain by retaining a competitive commercial fleet and a thriving shipbuilding industry; this would require developing an active industrial policy based on innovation, research and scientific knowledge; - stresses that the infrastructure for repairing and maintaining ships must be developed in European ports and the safety standards raised, in order to help strengthen this sector; - suggests that thought be given to ways of disposing of shipping waste in an environmentally sensitive manner such as the introduction of a specific port tax;